da5nsy/ReproducibleResearch/episodes/culture.md

 This may or may not be as relevant to your students - but it may lead to discussions at your own level, across research support staff or leadership staff.

 Consider who is coming to your classes, and why.
 Has someone senior told everyone they need to go?
 That may be Top-down change, but do people feel prepared?
-Do they believe in the benefits.
+Do they see or believe in the benefits?

-Are their senior people looking to learn more about RR?
+Are your senior leaders looking to learn more about RR?
 This is a good time to suggest how they can get together and start prompting change.

 Is it your researchers and research students?
 Change can happen at any level, and bottom up change is very real and can be quite powerful.
 It can consist of having groups of people meet informally and share ideas and strategies.
 It can be making personal changes, and gaining benefits that others may pay attention to.
 It can be through pushing for new systems that encourage RR.